-Financial assets are classified, at initial recognition, as subsequently measured at amortized cost, fair value through other comprehensive income (OCI), and fair value through profit or loss.
+- Financial assets are classified, at initial recognition, as subsequently measured at - (OCI), and fair value through profit or loss. - The classification of financial assets at initial recognition depends on the financial asset's contractual cash flow characteristics and the Group's business - Purchases or sales of financial assets that require delivery of assets within a time frame established by regulation or convention in the market place (regular way trades) are recognized on the trade date, i.e., the date that the Group commits

-The classification of financial assets at initial recognition depends on the financial asset's contractual cash flow characteristics and the Group's business model for managing them.
-Purchases or sales of financial assets that require delivery of assets within a time frame established by regulation or convention in the market place (regular way trades) are recognized on the trade date, i.e., the date that the Group commits to purchase or sell the asset.
 The Group's financial assets include cash and short-term deposits, investments and trade and other receivables.